Ami Shubhash Bolchi

-Ami Shubhash Bolchi (বাংলা: আমি সুভাষ বলছি; English: Subhas is speaking) is a 2011 Indian Bengali language vigilante action drama film written and directed by Mahesh Manjrekar, marking his directorial debut in Bengali cinema.
+Ami Shubhash Bolchi (lit.
+'Subhas is speaking') is a 2011 Indian Bengali language vigilante action drama film written and directed by Mahesh Manjrekar, marking his directorial debut in Bengali cinema.
 Produced by Shrikant Mohta under the banner of Shree Venkatesh Films, it stars Mithun Chakraborty and Anindya Banerjee in lead roles, alongside Saheb Bhattacharya, Laboni Sarkar, Karan Aanand, Barkha Bisht Sengupta in other pivotal roles.
 It plots the story of an ordinary man Debabrata Bose, who is known to those who dislike him as a typical Bengali person.
 Unfortunately by the pressure of circumstances, when he shames himself for being born as a Bengali, the greatest freedom fighter Netaji Subhas Chandra Bose comes into his life to acknowledge the real power of the Bengali race.
 It is a remake of the director's Marathi film Me Shivajiraje Bhosale Boltoy.

 Mithun said of the film: "I have done nearly 350 films and this is my boldest film, ever".